directus/directus/docs/guides/extensions/panels-display-data-vonage.md

 1. Choose the Product Type (Messages or SMS)
 2. Choose the Direction (inbound or outbound messages)
-3. Choose a timeframe to fetch the data
+3. Choose a time frame to fetch the data
 4. Include or Exclude the message itself
 5. (SMS only) Only show messages with a status.